itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::addItemToGrid(str className, str objectName, int fromRow, int fromColumn, int rowSpan, int colSpan) -> uiItem:
+.. py:function:: QGridLayout.addItemToGrid(className: str, objectName: str, fromRow: int, fromColumn: int, rowSpan: int, colSpan: int) -> uiItem

     Adds a widget to this grid layout.
 The position of the widget is mainly given by a certain row and column index, denoted as `fromRow` and `fromColumn`.